Janet Jackson Contemplated Canceling Her Tour After Joe Jackson's Death

 As Janet explained to the crowd at the Mercedes-Benz Superdome, in light of Joe's passing, she had contemplated canceling that very performance and her ongoing State of the World Tour, which she kicked off again that night for the second and final leg of the tour.
 The tour currently finishes on August 12 in San Francisco, nearly a year after it began in September 2017.

 "I didn't know what to do.
 I didn't know how to go forward—if I should cancel the festival, cancel this entire tour," she told the audience.
-"I talked to my brother and we started to talk about my father's strength.
+"I talked to my brother and we started to speak about my father's strength.
 He was very strong.
-Without his drive and strength, we wouldn't have this success.
-We're a black family that came from Indiana and, we broke all kinds of records from all around the globe.
+Without his drive, his strength, we wouldn't have this success.
+We're a black family that came from Gary, Indiana and we broke all kinds of records all around the globe.
 That's truth."

 In thinking of her dad's work ethic and ceaseless belief in her and her siblings' talents, she was motivated to carry on.